ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/channel/channel_form/index.rst

 Entry Date
 ~~~~~~~~~~

-.. note:: All date formats should match what the userhas defined in localization
+.. note:: All date formats should match what the user has defined in
-  settings.
-The date fields will autmatically use that format and validate
+  localization settings.
+The date fields will autmatically use that format and
-  against it.
+  validate against it.

 Set the date of the entry::